Aliases for RNF31 Gene

 The protein encoded by this gene contains a RING finger, a motif present in a variety of functionally distinct proteins and known to be involved in protein-DNA and protein-protein interactions.
 The encoded protein is the E3 ubiquitin-protein ligase component of the linear ubiquitin chain assembly complex.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2015]

 GeneCards Summary for RNF31 Gene

 RNF31 (Ring Finger Protein 31) is a Protein Coding gene.
-Diseases associated with RNF31 include Polyglucosan Body Myopathy 1 With Or Without Immunodeficiency and Otulipenia.
-Among its related pathways are Toll-Like receptor Signaling Pathways and TNF signaling (REACTOME).
-GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
+Diseases associated with RNF31 include Polyglucosan Body Myopathy 1 With Or Without Immunodeficiency and Glycogen Storage Disease Iv.
+Among its related pathways are Toll-like Receptor Signaling Pathway and TNF signaling (REACTOME).
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is ENSG00000259529.

 UniProtKB/Swiss-Prot for RNF31 Gene